 social media platforms remain a battlefield on which too much misinformation thrives and those who push it find too little resistance.
 Twitter, YouTube, Facebook do not sufficiently coordinate their policies, allowing disinformation dealers to “forum shop” and take advantage of the policy seams.
 Newer platforms such as TikTok, meanwhile, have not built up the same anti-misinformation processes, and remain relative “Wild West” hubs for false claims of election fraud. (#riggedelection , for example, was garnering well over 1 million plays a day.)

-The data indicated that, despite many warnings–and some overhyped stories–the role of Russian intelligence state actors in 202o was not significant.
-As Nina Burleigh reported here on DEEP STATES, Trump’s misinformation tactics had far more impact than Putin’s.
+The data indicated that, despite many warnings–and some overhyped stories–the role of Russian intelligence state actors in the 202o U.S. election was not significant.

 In 2016, Russia drove U.S. media narratives through hack-and-dump operations, and then shaped online discussion via thousands of bots and trolls.
 But 2020 election-related misinformation was mostly a domestic affair.
 Iran was accused of mounting a campaign in Florida and Russia was documented to have amplified QAnon, but their effect on the overall election appeared modest.